-The Scheme's Statement of Investment Frequest.
-Principles and annual report and acco unts are available to members on
+The Scheme's Statement of Investment Principles and annual report and accounts are available to members on request.

-A copy of the Scheme's current Statemer Scheme's investment managers, the Scheme
+A copy of the Scheme's current Statement plus Appendices is also supplied to the Sponsoring Employer, the Scheme's investment managers, the Scheme's auditors and the Scheme Actuary.

-This Statement of Investment Principles, approved by the Trustees on • • • • • • • • • • • • • • • • • • • • s, supersedes all others and was
+This Statement of Investment Principles, taken as a whole with the Appendices, supersedes all others and was approved by the Trustees on

-Signed on behalf of the Trustees by
+Signed on behalf of the Trustees by Richard Barton-knott ARAB139BDARE4C5 Docusigned by: Will Hancock

-On
+On 27 March 2023 27 March 2023

-Full Name
+Full Name Richard Barton-Knott Will Hancock

-Position
+Position Chair of Trustees Members Trustee